arkalira/MQTT_Haproxy/redis-cluster/README.md

 - Get a coffee! :)

+## Set and get operations

 ### Use a smart client to set, get operations

 - Now we need to insert values in the new cluster.
-We need a smart client that will be able to understand MOVE and other commands used by cluster ops.
+We need a smart client that will be able to understand MOVE and other commands used by the redis cluster ops.

-### Set a simple client that inserts simple keys
+### Set a simple client to insert simple keys

 ```
 python